Neil-Cunningham/hello-world/README.md

 # hello-world
-trial repo as part of UTS MLAA week1&amp;2 modules
+This repo is a trial repo as part of UTS MLAA week1&amp;2 modules